Glycolic chemical peel: a step-by-step guide along with products to try

 • Frequency: Use once or twice a week as part of your routine.

 Before using any glycolic acid peel, it’s crucial to read the product instructions carefully.
 Each glycolic acid product varies in concentration and application time, so following these directions ensures you get the most effective results without risking irritation or skin damage.
-Here are some general tips for safe and effective use:
+Here are our essential tips:

 FAQs about glycolic chemical peels